mitchiemt11/lekkermelodies/README.md

 ## Getting Started

-You can follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.
+You can follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes

 ### Prerequisites